Dr Andrew Jones

 Andrew has worked on atmospheric dispersion modelling since he joined the Met Office in 1998.

 Initially, his research focused on short-range atmospheric dispersion problems where he developed a specific expertise in modelling the short-period concentration fluctuations seen in dispersing plumes.
-Andrew had become fully involved in our NAME development activities by 2001, and since that time has been responsible for developing several sections of the model code, including its representation of short-period concentration fluctuations and its chemistry scheme.
+Andrew had become fully involved in our Met Office Dispersion Model development activities by 2001, and since that time has been responsible for developing several sections of the model code, including its representation of short-period concentration fluctuations and its chemistry scheme.

 Between 2006 and 2008, Andrew contributed to the Man-Made Risks component of the European Union Framework Programme 6 PREVIEW project, developing a demonstration user-service for industrial accident modelling.